iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Polyak Subgradient Method.md

 - \[1\]: Performs telescoping summation.
 - \[2\]: Recall $L$ is the Lipschitz constant bounding the norm of all the subgradient of $f$.

-By the montone property of the iterates $\Vert e^{(k)}\Vert$, the RHS is a positive quantities.
-This last statement means that the sum of all the gadient step sizes is a convergence series, which would implies that each term converges, hence $\eta_k$ converges to zero.
+By the monotone property of the iterates $\Vert e^{(k)}\Vert$, the RHS is a positive quantities.
+This last statement means that the sum of all the gradient step sizes is a convergence series, which would implies that each term converges, hence $\eta_k$ converges to zero.
 Furthermore, if we characterize the smallest function value over all the iterates, then we have the following expression:

 $$
 \begin{aligned}